rawsrc/PhpEcho/README_en.md

     <input type="submit" name="submit" value="CONNECT">
 </form>
 ```
-it must be replaced with one of the methods described just above:
+it must be replaced with one of the methods described just above:<br>
 ```php
 <?php /** @var rawsrc\PhpEcho\PhpEcho $this */ // LOGIN FORM BLOCK ?>
 <p>Please login : </p>